-Since 2014 we’ve followed the Shovel Knight journey, one of the biggest indie game success stories of all time.
+Since 2014 we’ve followed the Yacht Club Games journey, starting with Shovel Knight.
+One of the biggest indie game success stories of all time.

 The games are stunning—NES era inspired romps of joyous platforming fun.
 And here’s the last entry in the collective Treasure Trove series.